London Fashion Week opens its doors with public catwalk shows

 “I really loved the footwear,” fashion student John Currie said.
 Others were not fans.

-“It was really not inspiring,” theater producer Judith Rosenbauer said.
+“It was really not inspiring,” theatre producer Judith Rosenbauer said.
 “I was hoping to see something new and fresh.”

 The rise of social media influencers has forced the fashion industry to open up to the digital world, with many brands live-streaming shows to younger tech-savvy buyers.